1.1 Biography

 1.2.3 Theory

-Research interests comprise sociological theory, cognitive sociology, networks, management, systems, boundaries, and the sociology of organization.
+Research interests comprise sociological theory, cognitive sociology, networks, management, systems, boundaries, the sociology of organization, and socio-technical arrangements (robotics in particular).

 Theoretical work focuses on the possibilities of a sociological form theory based on the calculus of indications of George Spencer Brown in connection to its dense interplay with the systems theory of Niklas Luhmann and his theory of society in particular.